-Amrita Jash is a research fellow at the Centre for Land Warfare Studies (CLAWS), New Delhi.
+Amrita Jash is an assistant professor at the Department of Geopolitics and International Relations at the Manipal Academy of Higher Education (MAHE) in Manipal, India.
 She holds a PhD in Chinese Studies from Jawaharlal Nehru University and was a recipient of the Pavate Fellowship at the University of Cambridge in 2019.
-She also received the Chief of the Army Staff (Indian Army), General Bipin Rawat’s commendation in 2019 for contributing to the field of Chinese Studies.
-She is the author of the book titled The Concept of Active Defence in China's Military Strategy (Pentagon Press, 2021).
-Dr Jash has been a visiting fellow at the Department of Politics and International Studies (POLIS), University of Cambridge, a UGC graduate fellow (2012-2017), a researcher under Harvard-Yenching-Nanching Programme (2015), a researcher under China’s Ministry of Commerce (2014), and a US-INDIA-CHINA Initiative Fellow SAIS-Johns Hopkins University (2013).
-Her research interests are in China’s foreign policy, the PLA, and security and strategic issues in India-China and China-Japan relations as well as the Indo-Pacific.
+She also received the Chief of the Army Staff (Indian Army) General Bipin Rawat’s commendation in 2019 for contributing to the field of Chinese Studies.
+Dr Jash has been a visiting fellow at the Department of Politics and International Studies at the University of Cambridge, a UGC graduate fellow (2012-2017), a researcher under the Harvard-Yenching-Nanching Programme (2015), a researcher under China’s Ministry of Commerce (2014), and a US-India-China Initiative fellow at the Johns Hopkins SAIS (2013).
+She is also the author of The Concept of Active Defence in China's Military Strategy (Pentagon Press, 2021).
+Her research interests are China’s foreign policy, the PLA, and security and strategic issues in India-China and China-Japan relations as well as the Indo-Pacific.